ljbroersen/ljbroersen/README.md

 ---

 ## 📂 Featured Projects
 - [📗 Timer Diary](https://github.com/ljbroersen/timer-diary) — A timer with a diary-like feature of logging your every day achievements.
-Build with React, TypeScript and TailwindCSS.
+Build with React, TypeScript and Tailwind CSS.
-- [🌐 Personal Portfolio](https://github.com/ljbroersen/portfolio) — Built with Vue.js, TypeScript and TailwindCSS
+- [🌐 Personal Portfolio](https://github.com/ljbroersen/portfolio) — Built with Vue.js, TypeScript and Tailwind CSS

 <table>